dialoa/dialectica-filters/labelled-lists/README.md

 title: My document
 author: John Doe
 labelled-lists:
-  set-header-includes: false
-  citation-syntax: false
+  disable-citations: true
+  delimiter: Period
 ```

 That is the metadata field `labelled-lists` contains the filter options as
 a map.
 Presently the filter has just one option:

-* `set-header-includes`: if true, the filter supplements the document's
-  meta-data with header-include code needed to style custom label lists in
-  the output.
-Set to `false` or `no` if you would rather provide this code
-  yourself in a CSS file or custom Pandoc template. (default true)
-* `citation-syntax`: if true, the filter will process cross-references
+* `disable-citations`: if true, the filter will not process cross-references
-  made with the citation syntax. (default: true)
+  made with the citation syntax. (default: false)

 Examples and tests
 ------------------